Help Free Adam

 The housing unit where I currently reside holds about 150 men.
 There are seven more units identical to mine, plus the Special Housing Unit (disciplinary segregation) located within this facility.
 Each unit has 6 showers, 4 telephones, 4 microwaves, 3 email terminals, a laboring ice machine and 5 televisions that are a constant point of strife.
 (There are no volume controls on any TV so each one broadcasts it's audio on an FM signal that can be picked up on a walkman radio.)
 Waiting in line to use any one of these amenities has to be factored into your daily routine... or simply avoided altogether.
 To save some time (and health) I try to greatly limit my microwave use.
 Other men simply choose to forgo their shower(s) instead...and that part is probably worse than you can imagine.

 The F.B.O.P. mandates that every inmate must have a job.
 Unfortunately 90% of the jobs (in every facility) pay wages of $5.25 or less Per Month.
 Therefore, the overwhelming majority of men in here, including myself, rely upon financial support from the outside.
 In order for me to make a phone call home I need to have about 4 dollars in my commissary account.
 I have to transfer that money into my phone account (only in whole dollars) to cover the $3.25 pre-paid charge for a 15 minute call.
-Of course there is also the option of calling (land-lines only) collect for about 3 times as much money but after seeing that charge on the phone bill once it's unlikely anyone will want to accept another one of those calls.
+Of course there is also the option of calling (land-lines only) collect for about 3 times as much money.
 For precisely this reason many phones nowadays have collect call "blocks" which prevent these calls altogether.

 Occasionally, I still find a reason to resort to "snail mail" but even that comes with a cost.
 I can purchase a pad of paper ($1.35), a pen ($0.25) and a strip of 10 stamps ($4.40) for $6 dollars over at the commissary IF I have that much money in my account.
 There is no "credit" given at the commissary.
 Despite the F.B.O.P.'s claim that they "encourage building and maintaining strong family and community ties" those bonds exist only for those who can afford them.